 This is the first post of a two part series.
-The week covers why we should teach the crucifixion to children.
-Next week will cover how to teach the crucifixion to children of differing ages.
+The post covers why we should teach the crucifixion to children.
+The next post will cover how to teach the crucifixion to children of differing ages.

 The Easter season is upon us.
 Pastel colors and candy abounds, but as believers, we know Easter means remembering and celebrating the event most crucial to our faith, the crucifixion and resurrection of Jesus Christ.